Peter Falk: Early television roles

 Falk first appeared on television in 1957, in the dramatic anthology programs that later became known as the "Golden Age of Television".
 In 1957, he appeared in one episode of Robert Montgomery Presents.
 He was also cast in Studio One, Kraft Television Theater, New York Confidential, Naked City, The Untouchables, Have Gun–Will Travel, The Islanders, and Decoy with Beverly Garland cast as the first female police officer in a series lead.
 Falk often portrayed unsavory characters on television during the early 1960s.
 In The Twilight Zone episode "The Mirror," Falk starred as a paranoid Castro-type revolutionary who, intoxicated with power, begins seeing would-be assassins in a mirror.
 He also starred in two of Alfred Hitchcock's television series, as a gangster terrified of death in a 1961 episode of Alfred Hitchcock Presents and as a homicidal evangelist in 1962's The Alfred Hitchcock Hour.

 In 1961, Falk was nominated for an Emmy Award for his performance in the episode "Cold Turkey" of James Whitmore's short-lived series The Law and Mr. Jones on ABC.
 On September 29, 1961, Falk and Walter Matthau guest-starred in the premiere episode, "The Million Dollar Dump", of ABC's crime drama Target: The Corruptors, with Stephen McNally and Robert Harland.
-He won an Emmy for The Price of Tomatoes, a drama carried in 1962 on The Dick Powell Show.
+He won an Emmy for "The Price of Tomatoes," a drama carried in 1962 on The Dick Powell Show.

 In 1961, Falk earned the distinction of becoming the first actor to be nominated for an Oscar and an Emmy in the same year.
-He received nominations for his supporting roles in Murder, Inc. and television program The Law and Mr. Jones.
-Incredibly, Falk repeated this double nomination in 1962, being nominated again for a supporting actor role in Pocketful of Miracles and best actor in "The Price of Tomatoes," an episode of The Dick Powell Theatre, for which he took home the award.
+He received nominations for his supporting roles in Murder, Inc. and the television program The Law and Mr. Jones.
+Incredibly, Falk repeated this double nomination in 1962, being nominated again for a supporting actor role in Pocketful of Miracles and best actor in "The Price of Tomatoes," an episode of The Dick Powell Show, for which he took home the award.